Dear Team Omega student,

 * notebook paper

 This year students will study life science.
 Major units include ecology, cells and the three domains of living things.
 As part of our study of the domains, we will be dissecting various representative organisms.

 An emphasis will be placed on writing to express ideas.
 Expect to see two to four homework assignments per week and extensive use of the assignment book.
 There will also be labs on a regular basis.

 In this course, the student will learn about the history and culture of some of the greatest ancient civilizations.
 Topics covered will include: early man, Mesopotamia, Egypt, Greece, Rome, medieval Europe and the Renaissance.

 These cultures will be studied in an open-minded manner examining how ancient peoples’ contributions have shaped our modern way of life.

 The content covered will include applications with decimals, patterns and number sense, applications with fractions, integers, surface area and volume, ratios, proportions, percents, and probability.
 Concepts of algebra will also be introduced.

 A strong emphasis will be placed on problem-solving skills as well as how mathematics relates to the everyday lives of middle school students.
 Also, this course will prepare students for the study of higher mathematics.

-In Language Arts class, we will focus on the critical features of the five-paragraph essay as well as build body paragraphs through details and examples.
-Grammar will be studied in conjunction with our writing pieces.
+In Language Arts class, we will focus on the critical features of the five-paragraph essay as well as build well-developed paragraphs through details and examples.
+Grammar rules will be studied weekly and incorporated into daily writing.
 We will also study various genres of literature and work on vocabulary skills.
 Finally, students will be expected to read two books per marking period and prepare a variety of book projects.

 The goal of Language Arts class is to encourage students to become independent readers and writers.